-The Programme has been developed as a result of intensive stakeholder engagement and review of research material.
-From the outset of the Programme development process, the SEUPB has adopted a firm partnership approach at all levels and included community actors.
-This has included the garnering of views of stakeholders on the priorities and focus of the Programme.
+The forthcoming Peace Plus Programme has been developed as a result of intensive stakeholder engagement and review of research material.
+From the outset of the Programme development process, the SEUPB has adopted a firm partnership approach at all levels and included community sectors.
+This has included the gathering of views of stakeholders on the priorities and focus of the Programme.
 The SEUPB commenced the Programme development process for PEACE PLUS in 2019.
 Since then, there has been a considerable amount of preparatory work, research and stakeholder engagement undertaken, CCGBC having contributed as a consultee.

 The overall objective of the PEACE PLUS Programme will be to build Peace and Prosperity and ensure that this Programme will leave a lasting and tangible legacy.
-In CCGBC it is our desire that Peace Plus will build on the positives and successes from Peace IV and will use new opportunities to innovate where possible.
+Peace Plus will build on the positives and successes from Peace IV and will use new opportunities to innovate where possible.